geohouse/MSFT-Web-Dev-For-Beginners/Materials-with-my-notes/2-github-with-my-notes.md

 `cd ProjectURL`

 You can also open the entire project using [Codespaces](https://github.com/features/codespaces), GitHub's embedded code editor / cloud development environment, or [GitHub Desktop](https://desktop.github.com/).

+> ME: The [Codespaces](https://github.com/features/codespaces) look powerful.
+For teams only right now, but rolling out to personal accounts soon.

 Lastly, you can download the code in a zipped folder.